SaarthakMaini/SaarthakMaini/README.md

 ### Hi there 👋
+My name is Saarthak Maini.
+I am an open source enthusiast and have a love for coding!
+I document my work on different social platforms to review my progress

 <!--
 **SaarthakMaini/SaarthakMaini** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.